psgrover2010/parry-blog/_posts/2019-01-13-golden-temple-in-amritsar---sri-harmandir-sahib-a-city-which-never-sleeps.md

 ![](/uploads/dsc-0729-1.jpeg)

 This Sikh temple is intended to be a place of worship not only for the Sikhs but for people from all religions all over the world.
 The four entrances to the Golden Temple symbolize the acceptance of the Sikhs towards all people and their religion.
 It is estimated that more than 100,000 people visit this temple on a daily basis.
 The main temple is built on a 67 ft. platform in the centre of water tank (also known as the Sarovar).
-It is connected by a bridge which is 202 ft long and 21 ft wide.&nbsp;
+It is connected by a bridge which is 202 ft long and 21 ft wide.

 ![](/uploads/dsc-0742-1.jpeg)